When Should You Be Concerned About Your Older Parents?

 A male senior living resident and his adult daughter embrace in a hug at a dining table.

-If you have an aging parent, you might be wondering what to look out for as warning signs that they could use some additional help to live independently.
-As the collaborative care advisor at NewBridge on the Charles in Dedham, I often have conversations with family members who are wondering if they should be concerned about something they’re seeing in a loved one.
+If you have an aging parent, you might be wondering what warning signs to look out for that indicate they could use some additional help to live independently.
+As the collaborative care advisor at NewBridge on the Charles in Dedham, MA, I often have conversations with family members who are wondering if they should be concerned about something they’re seeing in a loved one.

 Here are some things to look out for as you’re visiting with older family members: